 This prospectus is part of a registration statement on Form S-1 that we filed with the SEC using the "shelf" registration process.
-Under the shelf registration process, the selling stockholders may, from time to time, sell the securities offered by them described in this prospectus.
-We will not receive any proceeds from the sale by such selling stockholders of the securities offered by them described in this prospectus.
-This prospectus also relates to the issuance by us of shares of class A common stock issuable upon the exercise of a warrant.
-We will receive proceeds from any exercise of the warrant for cash
+Under the shelf registration process, the Selling Stockholder may, from time to time, sell the securities described in this prospectus.
+We will not receive any proceeds from the sale by the Selling Stockholder of the securities described in this prospectus.

-Neither we nor the selling stockholders have authorized anyone to provide you with any information or to make any representations other than those contained in this prospectus or any applicable prospectus supplement or any free writing prospectuses prepared by or on behalf of us or to which we have referred you.
-Neither we nor the selling stockholders take responsibility for, and can provide no assurance as to the reliability of, any other information that others may give you.
-Neither we nor the selling stockholders will make an offer to sell these securities in any jurisdiction where such offer or sale are not permitted.
+You should rely only on the information contained in or incorporated by reference into this prospectus and any free writing prospectus that we have authorized in connection with the transaction contemplated herein.
+Neither we nor the Selling Stockholder have authorized anyone to provide you with any information or to make any representations other than those contained in this prospectus or any applicable prospectus supplement or any free writing prospectuses prepared by or on behalf of us or to which we have referred you.
+Neither we nor the Selling Stockholder take responsibility for, and can provide no assurance as to the reliability of, any other information that others may give you.
+Neither we nor the Selling Stockholder will make an offer to sell these securities in any jurisdiction where such offer or sale are not permitted.
 No dealer, salesperson or other person is authorized to give any information or to represent anything not contained in this prospectus, any applicable prospectus supplement or any related free writing prospectus.
 You should assume that the information appearing in this prospectus or any prospectus supplement is accurate as of the date on the front of those documents only, regardless of the time of delivery of this prospectus or any applicable prospectus supplement, or any sale of a security.
 Our business, financial condition, results of operations and prospects may have changed since those dates.

-The selling stockholders and their permitted transferees may use the shelf registration statement of which this prospectus forms a part to sell securities from time to time through any means described in the section titled "Plan of Distribution".
-More specific terms of any securities that the selling stockholders and their permitted transferees offer and sell may be provided in a prospectus supplement that describes, among other things, the specific amounts and prices of the securities being offered and the terms of the offering.
+The Selling Stockholder and its permitted transferees may use the shelf registration statement of which this prospectus forms a part to sell securities from time to time through any means described in the section titled "Plan of Distribution".
+More specific terms of any securities that the Selling Stockholder and its permitted transferees offer and sell may be provided in a prospectus supplement that describes, among other things, the specific amounts and prices of the securities being offered and the terms of the offering.

 We may also provide a prospectus supplement or post-effective amendment to the registration statement to add information to, or update or change information contained in, this prospectus.
 Any statement contained in this prospectus will be deemed to be modified or superseded for purposes of this prospectus to the extent that a statement contained in such prospectus supplement or post-effective amendment modifies or supersedes such statement.
 Any statement so modified will be deemed to constitute a part of this prospectus only as so modified, and any statement so superseded will be deemed not to constitute a part of this prospectus.
-You should read both this prospectus and any applicable prospectus supplement or post-effective amendment to the registration statement together with the additional information to which we refer you in the sections of this prospectus titled "Where You Can Find More Information".
+You should read both this prospectus and any applicable prospectus supplement or post-effective amendment to the registration statement together with the additional information to which we refer you in the section of this prospectus titled "Where You Can Find More Information".